 In those small percentage of cases where extractions are deemed beneficial and absolutely necessary, forging ahead with orthodontic treatment without the prescribed extractions may lead to aesthetic issues as mentioned above, as well running the risk of pushing teeth outside of the jaw bone which can lead to significant gum recession and instability.

 With proper patient evaluation, diagnosis and treatment planning by a registered specialist orthodontist you can be comfortable that any prescribed extractions will only be beneficial to the patient being treated.
-Orthodontists do not recommend elective extractions when there is any risk of negative side effects to their patient’s general well being, smile appearance and facial aesthetics.
+Orthodontists do not recommend elective extractions when there is any risk of negative side effects on their patient’s general well being, smile appearance and facial aesthetics.

 How will I know if my child needs to get a tooth extraction before commencing orthodontic treatment?